NoxUltima/eliph/readme.md

    7. Currying
 7. Types
    1. `any`, `void`, `unknown`, `other` and `never`
-   2. Aliases
+   2. Type aliases
-   3. Specific values
+   3. Literal types
    4. Unions and intersection types
    5. Interfaces
    6. `enum`